-As in 2014, in 2015 we updated the materiality analysis in accordance with the Sustainability Reporting Guidelines of the Global Reporting Initiative (version GRI-G4).
+In 2016 we updated the materiality analysis in accordance with the Sustainability Reporting Guidelines of the Global Reporting Initiative (version GRI-G4).

 In order to identify material issues for the company and its stakeholders, a workshop was held with the Sustainability Committee which firstly mapped and prioritised the stakeholders, and then identified the most significant sustainability issues from among those indicated by the GRI-G4 Guidelines and the “G4 Sector Disclosures – Media” sector supplement.

 During the workshop, the members of the Sustainability Committee put the issues in order, considering their relevance both for Mondadori and for its stakeholders.
 In accordance with the GRI-G4 Guidelines, when prioritising the sustainability issues due consideration was given to the relevance of the impact of each one both within and outside of the reporting scope, i.e. along the Mondadori value creation chain.